EnMasseProject/enmasse/HACKING.md

     make docker_tag
     make docker_push

-If you are using OpenShift and 'oc cluster up', you can push images directly to the builtin registry by setting `DOCKER_ORG=myproject` and `DOCKER_REGISTRY=172.30.1.1:5000` instead.
+*Note*: If you are using OpenShift and 'oc cluster up', you can push images directly to the builtin registry by setting `DOCKER_ORG=myproject` and `DOCKER_REGISTRY=172.30.1.1:5000` instead.

 #### Deploying to an OpenShift instance assuming already logged in